jgauyan/simon_says_game/README.md

 # simon_says_game
-Created a Simon Says game using HTML / CSS
+Created a Simon Says game using JavaScript